Importance of Hazard Categories in Aviation SMS

 How Does This Data Relate to SMS Requirements

 Hazard Categories chart is all about aviation Safety Assurance.
-Those already very familiar with ICAO's four SMS pillars recognize this graph's purposes lies in safety performance monitoring or continuous monitoring.
+Those already very familiar with ICAO's four SMS pillars recognize this graph's purpose lies in safety performance monitoring or continuous monitoring.

 On a subtler note, because hazard categories help aviation SMS narrow their focus on certain hazard types and bring awareness to the organization as a whole, they can also be valuable for Safety Promotion.